natthphong/delivery-food-erp-admin/PROJECT_DOCS.md

 # PROMPT_GENERATOR_PATTERN.md

-> Paste this whole block to your codegen agent (e.g., “Codex”).
+> Paste this whole block to your codegen agent (e.g., "Codex").
 It will scaffold the admin project exactly as above.

 ## System intent